MONROE STREET BRIDGE RECONSTRUCTION

 Client: District Department of Transportation

-The Monroe Street Bridge Reconstruction project involved the reconstruction of the three-span Monroe Street bridge originally built in 1931.
-Although the bridge received a major rehabilitation in 1974, the aged bridge was severely cracked and depressed, with extensive damage and corrosion to the concrete.
-This project eliminated these problems by reconstructing a new bridge over the CSX and WMATA railroad tracks, as well as the Brookland-CUA Metro Station along with associated roadway improvements.
+The Monroe Street Bridge Reconstruction project involved the reconstruction of the three-span Monroe Street Bridge originally built in 1931.
+Although the bridge received a major rehabilitation in 1974, the aged bridge was severely cracked and depressed with the concrete sustaining extensive damage and corrosion.
+This project eliminated these problems by reconstructing a new bridge over the CSX and WMATA railroad tracks as well as the Brookland-CUA Metro Station.
+FMCC also performed associated roadway improvements (including concrete and asphalt placement).
+While performing work on-site, FMCC put shielding in place over the WMATA tracks.
+FMCC crews always included a flagger to keep personnel away from the tracks.
+In addition, all FMCC personnel who worked around WMATA completed an 8-hour safety certification course.